-🇫🇷 In this video, I present you the 25 essential French vocabulary words to know if you want to learn French.
-This video is intended for beginners in learning French.
+🇫🇷 In this video, I present the 25 essential French vocabulary words you need to know if you want to learn French.
+This video is aimed at beginners learning French.
 The French expressions and vocabulary presented are easy to memorize and are useful in everyday life in France.

-These French words and expressions to help you speak French better.
+These French words and expressions will help you speak French better.
 Don't hesitate to use them as often as possible.
-Speaking French well requires practicing as often as possible, so don't hesitate to do so, even if you make mistakes.
+Speaking French well means practicing as often as possible, so don't hesitate to do so, even if you make mistakes.

 Transcript of the video

-I'm back today for a new video on learning French.
+I'm back today with a new video on learning French.

-Today, we are going to see together 25 expressions, 25 words in French that are essential to know for beginners in French.
+Today, we're going to take a look at 25 expressions, 25 words in French that are essential for beginners to know.

 The expressions will be very useful if you come to France or to a French-speaking country for vacations, for work or if you plan to come and live in a French-speaking country.